 The only way to avoid the long-term complications and life-threatening consequences of diabetes is to restore the blood sugar balance.
 For type 1 diabetes, insulin injected several times a day or delivered with an insulin pump, is the only therapeutic way to maintain the blood glucose reasonably close to its normal levels.
-The proper dose of insulin is calculated based on the number of carbohydrates consumed with each meal to avoid dangerously low blood sugar.
+The proper dose of insulin is calculated based on the number of carbohydrates consumed with each meal to avoid dangerously low blood sugar levels.
 For the patients with type 2 diabetes, manifested by insulin resistance, rather than by the lack of insulin production, there is a variety of approaches to control the blood glucose levels.

 Start with adding 15 minutes of any physical activity.
 Gardening, mopping the kitchen floor, going to a store two blocks away and back, or walking your dog will do.
 Just do something that makes you breathe a bit faster for a few minutes every day.
 Enjoy.
 Make it a part of your routine.
 Consider those minutes as a “me” time.
 Be consistent, and you will find yourself signing up for hikes and races in a few months.

 Eating healthy without dieting.
 This is the second line of defense.
 There is not any specific diet or meal plan currently recommended for patients with type 2 diabetes by medical professionals.
 Any culture- or religion-based restrictions, including vegan or vegetarian, can be accommodated for a person with diabetes.
-The common strategy for meal planning includes avoiding processed foods, including nutrient-rich vegetables, seeds, and nuts, and keeping in mind that some foods, consumed in large amounts, might cause a blood sugar spike even in a healthy individual, let alone the person with diabetes.
+The common strategy for meal planning includes avoiding processed foods, including nutrient-rich vegetables, seeds, and nuts, and keeping in mind that some foods, consumed in large amounts, might cause blood sugar levels to spike even in a healthy individual, let alone the person with diabetes.
 They contain relatively high amounts of glucose or starches that are easily broken down to produce glucose.
 Examples of these foods are grapes, watermelon, bananas, white bread, corn, pasta, potatoes, and other sweet and starchy products.
 Soda, chips, and candy are not mentioned here, because these are the processed foods that the medical professionals recommend limiting anyway.

 For most people diagnosed with diabetes, the diet and exercise regimen is not enough to maintain the blood sugar levels in a healthy range.
 There are several pills and shots that help to restore the broken mechanism of the blood sugar balance.